khulnasoft-lab/design.khulnasoft.com/doc/commits.md

 # Pajamas commit conventions

 We use conventional commits specifications to write meaningful commit messages that are used as part of our semantic release process.
-We chose to use [semantic-release](https://github.com/semantic-release/semantic-release) to handle our npm publishing because it is the most widely used tool for publishing and gave easy support for managing changelogs.
+We chose to use [semantic-release](https://github.com/semantic-release/semantic-release) to handle our versioning because it is widely used and gives easy support for managing changelogs.

 For more detail on conventional commits, please read the [official specifications](https://www.conventionalcommits.org/).